Stochastic star formation activity of galaxies within the first billion years probed by JWST: Stochastic star formation histories in

 \section{Stochastic star formation histories in \cigale}

-We use the \cigale\footnote{\url{https://cigale.lam.fr/}} code \citep{Boquien19} to model the spectral energy distribution (SED) of galaxies, estimate their physical properties, and reconstruct their SFH.
+We used the \cigale\footnote{\url{https://cigale.lam.fr/}} code \citep{Boquien19} to model the SED of galaxies, estimate their physical properties, and reconstruct their SFH.
 This versatile code combines multiple modules to model the different physical components used to build SEDs.
-In this work, we model the SED using single stellar populations using \cite{BruzualCharlot03} models, adding nebular emission \citep{Inoue11}, and modeling the dust attenuation using a \cite{Calzetti00} law.
-Apart from the SFH assumption that we describe below, we use the input set of parameters provided and tested by \cite{Ciesla24} on early galaxies.
+In this work, we modeled the SED using single stellar populations using \cite{BruzualCharlot03} models, adding nebular emission \citep{Inoue11}, and modeling the dust attenuation using a \cite{Calzetti00} law.
+Apart from the SFH assumption that we describe below, we used the input set of parameters provided and tested by \cite{Ciesla24} on early galaxies.
 However, we limit the range of attenuation, as probed by E(B-V)$_{\rm lines}$, to 0-0.2 following the results of \cite{Ciesla25}.
 Using ALMA constraints obtained from stacking $z>6$ galaxies, they found that this range of attenuation is well-suited for galaxies at these redshifts, especially at $z>9$.
 This range is also consistent with the results of \cite{Saxena24} and \cite{Donnan25}, using spectroscopy.